-No. All Special Agent applicants must have a minimum of a U.S.-accredited bachelor’s degree or advanced degree.
+No. All Special Agent applicants must have a minimum of a bachelor’s degree or higher from a U.S.-accredited college or university.

 5. Will having uncorrected vision or laser surgery disqualify me from applying for the Special Agent position?

+Distant visual acuity, corrected or uncorrected, must meet FBI standards.
 Special Agent applicants need to have at least 20/20 vision in one eye and not worse than 20/40 vision in the other eye.
-If an individual has a satisfactory history of wearing soft contact lenses for more than one year and is able to meet correction to 20/20 in one eye and no worse than 20/40 in the other eye, safety concerns are considered mitigated and applicant processing may continue.
+If an individual has a satisfactory history of wearing soft contact lenses for more than one year, and is able to meet correction to 20/20 in one eye and no worse than 20/40 in the other eye, safety concerns are considered mitigated and applicant processing may continue.